DmitryPustovit/Intelligent-Design/README.md

 Branch Statuses:
 Master - Safe, OUTDATE , AVOID!
-Release - Safe, up to date, Branch from this one!
+Release - Hostile, up to date, Branch from this one!
 Production - Safe, OUTDATE , AVOID!

 Notice